validatedpatterns/docs/content/contribute/background-on-pattern-development.md

 ---
 menu: contribute
-title: Creating a new pattern
+title: Background on pattern development
-weight: 30
+weight: 20
-aliases: /creating-a-new-pattern/
+aliases: /background-on-pattern-development/
 ---

-# Creating a new pattern
+# Motivation for Cloud Native pattern development

-## Introduction to pattern creation
+## Introduction

 This section provides details on how to create a new pattern using the validated patterns framework.
 Creating a new pattern might start from scratch or it may start from an existing deployment that would benefit from a repeatable framework based on GitOps.